-In the race to vaccinate the world, 7 billion doses have been delivered.
+In the race to vaccinate the world, billions of doses have been delivered.

 These have not been spread evenly.
 Data on where vaccines are being produced, and then distributed, reveals a deeply unequal global picture: more than 8 in 10 of these doses have been administered in the richest G20 countries, while just 3.6% of citizens in low-income countries have received a single dose.